lasseignelab/CoSIA/README.md

 CoSIA is split into 5 modules that provide various resources in order for researchers to conduct cross species analysis using gene expression metrics.

-The first module and second module have a shared method, `getConversion`, that is used to conduction conversion between different gene identifiers in the same species as well as in different species.
+The first module and second module have a shared method, `getConversion`, that is used to conduct conversion between different gene identifiers in the same species as well as in different species.
 The third module has a method, `getTissueExpression`, that is used to visualize the raw gene expression values of a gene across multiple tissues in one model organism.
 The fourth module has a method, `getSpeciesExpression`, that is used to visualize the raw gene expression values of a gene in one tissues across multiple model organisms.The fifth module has a method, `getTranscriptomeDiversity`, that is used to visualize median-based Coefficient of Variation and Shannon Entropy to look at the variation and diversity of gene expression across tissues and model organisms.

 ## Getting Started